dukeofharen/httplaceholder/docs/docs.md

 You can optionally fill in a tenant.
 All stubs that are created, will be created under this tenant.
 This is so you can easily see which stubs were imported together.
 If you do not provide a tenant, a tenant name will be automatically generated.

+You can also fill in a stub ID prefix.
+This is optional.
+If you fill it in, all stub IDs in the same batch will be prefixed with this string.

 ![](img/ui/stub_curl_form.png)
 _On this form, you can import one or multiple cURL commands.
 You can also upload a file with the cURL commands in it._